scarlett-de/Zoomcamp_hw/project/README.md

 The data I use is the New York City Airbnb Open Data from Kaggle: https://www.kaggle.com/code/fiolina/starter-new-york-city-airbnb-open-data-038f9f81-7.

-This project analyzes the 2019 NYC Airbnb Open Data to address key challenges in the short-term rental market, where pricing disparities and demand variations stem from factors like location, room type, and host activity.
-The project will analyze price trends and determine why some listings are higher than others and determine demand drivers as well.
-By analyzeing this, it will assist travelers in finding affordable options.
+This project analyzes the 2019 New York City Airbnb Open Data from Kaggle to investigate key challenges in the city's short-term rental market.
+The dataset reveals significant pricing disparities (e.g., luxury Manhattan apartments vs. budget-friendly Brooklyn rooms) and variations in demand across different neighborhoods, room types.

+The primary objectives are:

+Price Trend Analysis – Identify why certain listings command higher prices by examining factors such as location, property type (entire homes vs. private rooms), and host reputation (reviews and ratings).

+Demand Drivers – Determine what influences booking frequency, like number of reviews and minimum-night requirements.

+Traveler-Focused Insights – Help budget-conscious travelers find affordable yet high-quality stays by highlighting undervalued neighborhoods or room types.

 # Steps of running the project